 Keep in mind that you may claim as many of these discounts as you qualify for, which means you can save quite a bit.

-One of the things that we like about Liberty Mutual is that it’s one of the most affordable renters insurance companies in the country.
+One of the things that we like about Liberty Mutual is that it’s one of the country's most affordable renters insurance companies.

-With monthly premiums starting at just $5, it’s possible to buy basic coverage at a low price.
+With monthly premiums starting at just $5, buying basic coverage at a low price is possible.

 You should keep in mind that the national average for renters insurance is about $15 per month and your price will increase if you buy a high coverage limit or tack add-on coverage onto your policy.